cpp-best-practices/game_jam/Jam1_April_2022/minesweeper_marathon.md

 When the theme "round" was revealed, I decided to make an adaptation of Minesweeper that occurs over many rounds.

+# Code Quality

+The Minesweeper Marathon source code is organized into 4 modules, each with a separation translation unit.

+`minesweeper` depends on `game`, which depends on `board`, which depends on `bitmap`.

+All source code compiles with no warnings or errors on all pre-configured actions.

+The core components - `game`, `board`, and `bitmap` - have 100% line coverage from Catch2 unit tests.

 # Online Play

 When I was reading through the FTXUI docs, I was immediately struck by the [online examples](https://arthursonzogni.com/FTXUI/examples/?file=component/canvas_animated).